 The most important is what is IN the wallet

-In addition to private and public keys, wallets usually contain seed phrases that can be used to restore the wallet.
+In addition to private and public keys, wallets usually have seed phrases that can be used to restore the wallet.
 These seed phrases are a series of words that allow you to restore your wallet in case you lose your original wallet code.
-Therefore, always keep these phrases safe for the case you need to return your wallet and thus the funds in it.
+Therefore, always keep the keys and seed phrase safe for the case you need to restore your wallet and thus the funds in it.
 Generally speaking, each crypto wallet is slightly different and takes a little time to see all its options.
 They all function on a similar principle, and when you understand how one works, then using any other will not be a problem for you.